Inside the Role: Angel Schunard of 'RENT - OUT FRONT

 The iconic rock musical RENT is still going strong in carrying their message of friendship, community, and love.
-Making their way back to Denver’s Performing Arts Center (DCPA) from February 28- March 1 for a short stint as part of their 20th Anniversary Tour, the celebration of the show which forever changed the landscape of queer storytelling is still as impactful as ever.
+Making their way back to Denver’s Performing Arts Center (DCPA) from February 28 to March 1 for a short stint as part of their 20th Anniversary Tour, the celebration of the show which forever changed the landscape of queer storytelling is still as impactful as ever.

-Jonathan Larson’s RENT continues to be an act of defiance as generations are continually introduced to the story of seven artists struggling to follow their dreams without selling out.
+Jonathan Larson’s RENT continues to be an act of defiance, as generations are continually introduced to the story of seven artists struggling to follow their dreams without selling out.
 With its inspiring message of joy through adversity and authenticity in the face of fear, it’s no wonder that this show has withstood the test of time.

 Recently, OUT FRONT caught up with Joshua Tavares, the actor/singer/dancer who is assuming the role of Angel Dumott Schunard during the 20th Anniversary Tour of RENT.
-Angel, the street performer and drag queen, is not only an energetic role but her presence in the musical holds a pivotal position and her departure ushers the remaining characters into a point of no return.
+Angel, the street performer and drag queen, is not only an energetic role but her presence in the musical holds a pivotal position, and her departure ushers the remaining characters into a point of no return.

 Related article: Playwright Dishes Queer Activism at DCPA with ‘You Lost Me’